Card Sorting: How to Uncover Mental Models & Inform UX Decisions

 Closed card sorting

 Closed card sorting is an evaluative research method—it’s used to assess and validate potential ideas or solutions.
-In a closed card sorting session, you present participants with a pre-selected set of categories and ask them to prioritize and sort cards as it makes sense to them, within those defined categories.
+In a closed card sorting session, you present participants with predefined categories and ask them to prioritize and sort cards as it makes sense to them, within those defined categories.

 What is closed card sorting good for?